immunant/dwarf-writer/README.md

 # Dwarf-writer

-Dwarf-writer updates DWARF debug sections with information obtained through disassembly.
-The target program's debug info can be either updated in-place or written to a copy of the program.
+Dwarf-writer updates a program's DWARF debug sections with information obtained through disassembly.
+The target program's debug info can either be updated in-place or written to a copy of the program.
 Writing the updated debug sections to individual files is also supported.
+For details on the sources of disassembly data and supported target architectures see [Disassembly_data.md](Disassembly_data.md).

 ## Building and prerequisites

 Building dwarf-writer requires a [rust installation](https://www.rust-lang.org/) and [objcopy](https://www.gnu.org/software/binutils/) cross-compiled for the target program's architecture.
+Most linux distributions provide a version of objcopy that can be used for native binaries and is used by default if it's in the system's PATH.
+After setting up those prerequisites, clone this tool's repo and build it with the following steps.

 ```
 $ git clone https://github.com/immunant/dwarf-writer